 CareWise provides prior authorizations for any For Fee for Service (FFS) beneficiaries.
 Each MCO provides prior authorization for its beneficiaries.

 Kentucky Medicaid currently contracts with DXC to process the Kentucky Medicaid FFS claims.
 Each MCO processes its own claims.

 Kentucky Medicaid utilizes the National Correct Coding Initiative (NCCI) edits as well as the McKesson Claim Check System to verify codes that are mutually exclusive or incidental.
 Kentucky Medicaid also uses Current Procedural Terminology (CPT) codes and Healthcare Common Procedure Coding system (HCPCS) codes.
 Kentucky Medicaid requires the use of ICD-10 codes on all claims submitted for reimbursement.
-Kentucky Medicaid requires the use of CMS 1500 billing forms.
-Providers will need to bill Kentucky Medicaid using the correct CPT codes.
+Kentucky Medicaid requires the use of CMS UB-4 billing forms.
+Providers will need to bill Kentucky Medicaid using the correct revenue codes.